Audrey Saunders1

 F, #105625, b. circa 1570, d.
 19 April 1632

 Mary Beaumont, Countess of Buckingham was born circa 1570.
-She was the daughter of Anthony Beaumont and Anne Armstrong.1 She married, firstly, Sir George Villiers, son of William Villiers and Coletta Clarke, before 1600.1 She married, secondly, Sir William Rayner on 19 June 1606 at Goadby, Leicestershire, England.2 She married, thirdly, Sir Thomas Compton, son of Sir Henry Compton, 1st Lord Compton and Lady Frances Hastings, after October 1606.1 She died on 19 April 1632 at Gate House, Whitehall, London, England.2 She was buried on 21 April 1632 at Westminster Abbey, Westminster, London, England.2 Her will (dated 12 April 1631 to 4 April 1632) was probated on 7 May 1632.2
+She was the daughter of Anthony Beaumont and Anne Armstrong.1 She married, firstly, Sir George Villiers, son of William Villiers and Coletta Clarke, before 1600.1 She married, secondly, Sir William Rayner on 19 June 1606 at Goadby, Leicestershire, EnglandG.2 She married, thirdly, Sir Thomas Compton, son of Sir Henry Compton, 1st Lord Compton and Lady Frances Hastings, after October 1606.1 She died on 19 April 1632 at Gate House, Whitehall, London, EnglandG.2 She was buried on 21 April 1632 at Westminster Abbey, Westminster, London, EnglandG.2 Her will was proven (by probate) on 7 May 1632.2

 Children of Mary Beaumont, Countess of Buckingham and Sir George Villiers